Durgapur: Air

 The city is home to a domestic airport, the Kazi Nazrul Islam Airport.
 It is India's first private-sector Greenfield airport.
 It is located at a place called Andal which is roughly 15 kilometres from Durgapur's City Center Bus Terminus.
-The airport has direct flights to New Delhi, Mumbai, Chennai, Bangalore and Hyderabad, which are operated by IndiGo and Spicejet.
 And an old DSP Airport at Bijra near IQ city.

-An air force station at Panagarh (16.3 km from Durgapur City Centre), belonging to the Indian Air Force, is used as a base for a C-130J Hercules squadronal.
+An air force station at Panagarh (Military Airfield), belonging to the Indian Air Force, is used as a base for a C-130J Hercules squadron.

-Rail

-Durgapur is served by Durgapur railway station.
-It is one of the most important station of Eastern Railways where almost all express trains give a stop, except a few long-distance trains like the Howrah - New Delhi Rajdhani express and Duronto express.
-It falls in the Bardhaman-Asansol section of Eastern Railways and Howrah-Gaya-Delhi line of Indian Railways.